ori-sky/polar-space/designs/ships.md

 Shields recharge on their own over time.
 Shields can be reinforced or rapidly recharged with power from a ships capacitor, however this uses a lot of power very quickly.
 ### Armour Plating
-The second line of defence is
+The second line of defence is the *Ablative Hardened Armour Plating* (AHAB or Armour),
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlsyMTYwOTY3MTQsLTEwMzQwMjU5
+BnZm1cbiIsImhpc3RvcnkiOlsyMTE0NTgzOSwtMTAzNDAyNTkx
-MTddfQ==
+N119
 -->